micro-os-plus/utils-lists-xpack/README.md

-These statically allocated lists must not change the content of any of their members in the constructors, since this may happen after clients already registered.
+These statically allocated lists must not change the content of any of their members in the constructors, since this may happen after clients have already registered.

-Additional logic checks that the lists are unitialised and initialise them before any action.
+Additional logic must checks that the lists are unitialised and initialise them before any action.

 ### Status